linux-surface/intel-precise-touch/README.md

 removal of unused and dead code compared to the driver provided by Intel.

 ### Working
-* Stylus input (tested on SB2, should theoretically work on other devices)
+* Stylus input, including tild (tested on SB2, should work on other devices)

 ### Not working
-* Reading the tilt value of the stylus
 * Finger touch input
 * Support for IPTS on gen7